Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 8 September 2025 11.32.08 UTC
+- WIB: Senin, 8 September 2025 12.27.18 UTC
-- WITA: Senin, 8 September 2025 12.32.08 UTC
+- WITA: Senin, 8 September 2025 13.27.18 UTC
-- WIT: Senin, 8 September 2025 13.32.08 UTC
+- WIT: Senin, 8 September 2025 14.27.18 UTC

 Kutipan Inspiratif:
-"Square has 4 ends triangle has 3 ends line has to ends life has one end but our friendship has no end!!!"
+"Two fundamentals of cool life  Walk like you are the king OR walk like you dont care ,who is the king."

-Kategori: friendship
+Kategori: attitude